Peter A Allard School of Law

 Instructors/TBAs

-Pre-Requisites and Co-Reqiuisites
+Pre-Requisites and Co-Requisites

-There are no hard pre-/co-requisites set on any of our courses in the SSC that will prevent you from registering.
+There are no hard pre-/co-requisites set on any of our courses in Workday that will prevent you from registering.
 You may receive messages about pre-requisites or co-requisites, but you will not be prevented from registering for any courses because of the messages.
 Please see the FAQs for more guidance on pre-requisites.

 Directed Research and Other Special Registration Forms